 At the end of a year, Graham Coxon’s tutor advised him to try to make something of his work with Blur, stating that he could always return to Goldsmith’s if it didn’t work out.
 Graham, his life having changed immeasurably in the past 15 years, still sometimes thinks that he might go back one day.

 As Blur became one of the biggest bands in the world Graham continued to paint.

 “I’ve drawn for longer than I have played music.
 I’ve had that creative thing all my life, because I would have gone totally crazy if I hadn’t been able to draw or make music.
 Sometimes, I’ve almost been like a commercial artist in the way that I’ve done things specifically for record sleeves, and for the most part, my personal artwork has been to entertain myself.
 With Blur covers, I definitely was thinking with more of a mainstream eye, looking at the imagery.
 With my own stuff I concentrated more on what was entertaining or pretty to me, more fulfilling to myself.
 I can achieve whatever is in my head easier with music - making a successful drawing or painting is a lot more difficult.
 Although they both have the same end.
 Both things, drawing/painting and making music are the only ways I have of understanding my experiences, I guess”.

 The ICA show will not be exhibited chronologically so will juxtapose work created at the age of 17 with much more recent work.

-“Now I really want to do a lot more work on finding who I am a bit more with the visual stuff, so I guess that, although this is a retrospective, it's really where I think I start”.
+“Now I really want to do a lot more work on finding who I am a bit more with the visual stuff, so I guess that, although this is a retrospective (ICA Retrospective 2004), it’s really where I think I start”.